Baldur’s Gate 3 Retrieve Omeluum Quest Guide

 Retrieve Omeluum quest in BG3 takes place inside Iron Throne prison and it allows you to save the only friendly Mind Flayer in the game.

 In this guide, we will investigate the mysterious disappearance of the only friendly Mind Flayer and try to bring him back to his friends.
-Retrieve Omeluum can bug or simply fail by a lot of things.
-We recommend that you don’t steal Githyanki egg and hand it over to Esther.
+Retrieve Omeluum quest can bug or simply fail by a lot of things.
+We recommend that you don’t steal Githyanki’s egg and hand it over to Esther.
 Blowing up Steelwatch foundry also fails this quest prematurely.

-How to start Retrieve Omeluum quest
+How to start the Retrieve Omeluum quest

 • “Where are you?”